Tonywuhk/realai.org/safety/effective-altruism.md

 ## Select List of Organizations

-Below is a non-exhaustive list of organizations that are related to effetive altruism and not considered [AI safety organizations](http://realai.org/safety/organizations/).
+Below is a non-exhaustive list of organizations that are related to effetive altruism and not considered [AI safety research groups](http://realai.org/safety/research-groups/).

 ### Centre for Effective Altruism